The Mountain Studios is now a museum-exhibition dedicated to Queen

-The list of artists who came to record there at the time is just as grandiose as the aura of its owners.
-To name but a few: Miles Davis, Ella Fitzgerald, B.B.King, David Bowie, Led Zeppelin, Michael Jackson, Yes, Duran Duran, Chris Rea, Sting, Phil Collins, or AC/DC.
+The list of artists who came to record there at the time was just as grandiose as the aura of its owners.
+To name but a few: Miles Davis, Ella Fitzgerald, B.B.King, David Bowie, Led Zeppelin, Michael Jackson, Yes, Duran Duran, Chris Rea, Sting, Phil Collins, and AC/DC.

-David Richards began his career as a sound engineer at the Mountain studio when it opened in 1975.
-He was then assistant to John Timperley, who held the position of Chief Engineer.
+David Richards began his career as a sound engineer at the Mountain Studio when it opened in 1975.
+He was then an assistant to John Timperley, who held the position of Chief Engineer.
 Richards took over from Timperley when he left in 1977 and continued to work there until 2002.

 Mercury Phoenix Trust